 The Douglas fir is identifiable with certainty by its characteristic pendent 3-inch cones, which are not as woody as most, and show long thin three-pointed bracts protruding between the cone-scales.
 The general form and texture of the foliage permit it to be recognized at a glance from a distance.
 Clearly, problems for future generations can be created in built-up areas by the use of large trees, but more honor should be accorded this noble native of our area by planting of a few groves.

-Name derivation, genus | species allusion to similarity to hemlock (Tsuga); menziesii honors Archibald Menzies (1754–1842), Scottish surgeon and botanist who collected plants with the Vancouver expeditionRelated material: Canopy Trees for Palo Alto Tree Library
+Pseudotsuga alludes to its similarity to hemlock (Tsuga); menziesii honors Archibald Menzies (1754–1842), a Scottish surgeon and botanist who collected plants with the Vancouver expedition.